climateconnect/climateconnect/README.md

     - Note: This command is used for when you first start, or whenever you are adding or updating database models.
 1. Create supersuer using `python manage.py createsuperuser`
     - You can then access your admin panel via <API_URL>/admin/

+##### Notes:
+1. If you are running on Ubuntu, you will possibly need extra steps to install GDAL in your venv.
+Follow these instructions https://gist.github.com/cspanring/5680334
+1. To have Postgis running on a docker, simply run docker-compose.dev.yaml.

 #### Continual Development